robotology/superquadric-grasp-demo/README.md

 The `icub-grasp-demo` can be customized by the user by changing the configuration parameters of the [`superquadric-model`](http://robotology.github.io/superquadric-model/doxygen/doc/html/group__superquadric-model.html) and [`superquadric-grasp`](https://robotology.github.io/superquadric-grasp/doxygen/doc/html/group__superquadric-grasp.html) modules, in the proper configuration files.

 Some useful options for the `superquadric-grasp` module are the following:
-- `lift_object`: available values: `on` / `off`.
+- `lift_object`: available values: `on` (default) / `off`.
 If you want the robot to test if the pose is good enough for lifting the object
-- `grasp`: available values: `on` / `off`.
+- `grasp`: available values: `on`  (default)/ `off`.
 If you want the robot to perform the grasp by using tactile feedback.
 If `off` is selected, the robot just reaches the desired pose, without closing the hand
-- `visual_servoing`: available values: `on` / `off`.
+- `visual_servoing`: available values: `on` / `off` (default).
 If you want to reach for the pose by using the markerless visual servoing and an accurate hand pose estimation (more information are available [here](https://github.com/robotology/visual-tracking-control)).
 (Currently, visual servoing is available only for the right hand).
+- `which_hand`: available values: `right`, `left`, or `both` (default).
+This variable represents the hand for with the grasping pose is computed.
+In case `both` is selected, the pose is computed for each hand and the best hand for grasping the object is automatically selected.
+If only one hand is chosen for the grasping pose computation, it will be consequently select also for grasping the object.

 ## Documentation
 The online documentation of this module is available [here](http://robotology.github.com/icub-grasp-demo).